-Tram accident renews question - how safe are passengers on city trams?
+Tram accidents: how safe are passengers on city trams?

 Every now and then as a lawyer, a case crosses my path where I become as frustrated as my clients at the constraints of the law and am equally baffled by the poor response from the offending party involved.

 Such a scenario recently occurred in the case of a client's complaint regarding Yarra Trams.

 Two adult daughters, Gwen Campbell and Lorraine Campbell-Cracknell, recently visited my office as they sought a better understanding of their rights following a recent accident while visiting Melbourne.